Hurricane Willa: Meteorological history

 The origins of Hurricane Willa can be traced back to a tropical wave that left the west coast of Africa on October 2, 2018.
 Over the next few days, the wave produced intermittent bursts of deep convection, or thunderstorms; however, strong wind shear blasted the convection away from the center while the wave traveled westward across the Atlantic Ocean.
 On October 14, the United States-based National Hurricane Center (NHC) began monitoring the wave for tropical development while it was located in the southwestern Caribbean Sea.
 On the next day, the system became better organized southeast of the Yucatán Peninsula, and the storm encountered more favorable conditions as it neared land.
 As a result, a WC-130 aircraft from the United States Air Force Reserve 53rd Weather Reconnaissance Squadron was scheduled to survey the system for further development.
 However, the wave made landfall in Belize on October 16, hindering further organization.

 The tropical wave moved into the East Pacific early on October 17; however, the system failed to coalesce into a tropical cyclone, and became increasingly disorganized and elongated on the next day.
 A new low-pressure trough, an elongated region of low atmospheric pressure, developed to the east of the original low early on October 19, which organized into Tropical Storm Vicente later that day.
-The original low to the west gradually organized while moving westward, and at 00:00 UTC on October 20, the system developed into a tropical depression while located approximately 265 mi south of Manzanillo, Mexico.
+The original low to the west gradually organized while moving westward, and at 00:00 UTC on October 20, the system developed into a tropical depression while located approximately 265 mi south of Manzanillo, Colima, Mexico.
 Banding features – significantly elongated, curved bands of rain clouds – began to develop south of the center, while cloud tops west of the center became as cold as -85 to -91 C. The system then developed a tight inner core, strengthening into a tropical storm around 12:00 UTC, while located about 290 mi south-southwest of Manzanillo.
 At this point, the NHC assigned it the name Willa from its rotating list of names.